Asphelzhn/Cognitive-search-engine/detecht_backend/README.md

 If you do not have a clean working tree, please go directly to your teamleader before continue! \
 \
 Press the green play button and see that the sever is running and that you can access the website.
-Or write in terminal `python manage.py renserver 8000` to start the server on port 8000
+Or write in terminal `python manage.py runserver 8000` to start the server on port 8000

 ## Update project